Cat Islands

 The Golden Rule: Get Low

 The single most important tip for cat island photography: get down to cat eye level.
 Kneeling, sitting, or even lying on the ground transforms your photos from "snapshot of a cat" to "portrait of a cat in its world."
+This one change — just lowering your camera by three feet — makes more difference than any lens or filter.

 Light